11 ways you can relieve jaw pain

 4. Stop clenching

 Avoid oral habits that put strain on the jaw muscles and joints.
 These include teeth clenching or grinding (bruxism), teeth touching or resting together, biting cheeks or lips, tongue pushing against teeth, jaw tensing, biting objects e.g. a pen, other habits.
 If you do these during work or exercise be aware and modify your habits.
+Of course, you can't control if you clench in your sleep.

 5. Relax your muscles